react-cosmos/react-cosmos/README.md

   // isn't placed in the project root
   rootPath: '../',

-  // Additional entry points that should be present along with any component.
+  // Additional entry points that should be present along with any component
-  // Sad, but inevitable.
+  // Sad, but inevitable
   globalImports: ['./reset.css', './global.css'],

   // Customize pattern(s) for matching fixture files